 Perhaps you will find further advantages of the “What if? thought experiment.
 I would therefore like to encourage you to venture thought experiments.
 Which ” what if” questions do you ask yourself?
 What surprises do you look forward to and what opportunities can you seize?

-Tobias Leisgang has published two more posts on the t2informatik blog:
+Tobias Leisgang has published more interesting articles on the t2informatik Blog:

 As CompanyPirate Tobias Leisgang inspires on the blog of the same name and in lectures people in companies to tread new paths.
 He is convinced that successful and sustainable business in the 21st century requires radical change.